Home

 Strongly Magnetized Tidal Disruption Event Disks via Stream Injection in GRMHD (Curd et al. 2023) incl.
 Anantua, West and Duràn

 Emission Modeling in the EHT-ngEHT Age (Anantua et al. 2023a) incl.
-Duràn, Ngata, Oramas, Curd
+Duràn, Ngata, Oramas and Curd

 Probing plasma composition with the next generation Event Horizon Telescope (ngEHT) (Emami et al. (2023)) incl.
 Anantua, Curd